ronan22/ctl-utilities/README.md

 ## Installation

-* Controler is a native part of AGL Advance Audio Framework but may be used independently with any other service or application binder.
+* Controller is a native part of AGL Advance Audio Framework but may be used independently with any other service or application binder.
 * Dependencies: the only dependencies are audio-common for JSON-WRAP and Filescan-utils capabilities.
-* Controler relies on Lua-5.3, when not needed Lua might be removed at compilation time.
+* Controller relies on Lua-5.3, when not needed Lua might be removed at compilation time.

 ## Monitoring